bridavis/msx-developer-guides/05-go-hello-world-service-example/10-implementing-role-based-access-control.md

 <br>

 ### main.go
-Update `main.go` with the code belo, we have included the entire text here even though not all of it has changed.
+Update `main.go` with the code below, we have included the entire text here even though not all of it has changed.
 See if you can spot the differences.

 ```go
 package main